alianadzirah/prosepeek/README.md

 ## Approach

-- Frontend built with [your frontend framework]
+- Frontend built with Vue.js
 - Integrated with the Google Books API for search results
-- Authentication system for user sign up/sign in
-- Saved books are tied to the authenticated user

 ## Assumptions